The #1 High School and University Resource for B.C. Students

 Scholarship Value $1,000

-Number of Scholarships 5
+Number of Scholarships 7

 The Education Awards Program helps residents in a household directly receiving subsidy from BC Housing, or receiving rental assistance through the Rental Assistance Program (RAP) at the start of courses pursue their educational goals as a way to achieve success and personal growth.
 The bursaries and awards are for post-secondary education and training programs.

-We offer five education awards and bursaries.
-We encourage you to apply for as many awards as you're eligible for.
+We offer seven education awards and bursaries.
+We encourage you to apply for as many awards as you’re eligible for.
 We grant one award a year to each successful applicant based on academic achievement and financial need.

 Award & Bursaries

-1) BC Housing Bursary
+BC Housing Bursary

 Award winners receive $750 for tuition and other school-related expenses.